Rossi renews with Yamaha

 Valentino Rossi has penned a two-year contract extension with Yamaha which will take him to the end of the 2020 season in MotoGP.

-Rossi will continue on at the factory team until at least the time when he is nearly 41-years-old, having celebrated his 39th birthday during the Buriram pre-season test.
+Rossi will continue on at the factory team until at least the time when he is 41-years-old, having celebrated his 39th birthday during the Buriram pre-season test.

 “When I signed my last contract with Yamaha, in March 2016, I wondered if that would have been the last contract as a MotoGP rider,” said the seven-time premier class world champion.